 What works for one leopard gecko might not work for another.
 Some are perfectly fine with a loose substrate while others react by sneezing a lot.
 If sneezing happens frequently and persistently and your leopard gecko doesn’t have any other symptoms, starting off with a change in the substrate can help you eliminate one cause of sneezing.

 As with many things with your leopard gecko, trial and error are needed here.

+Is my leopard gecko sneezing because of infections?
 Just like coughs and colds in humans, respiratory infections in leopard geckos are pretty common – more so than you might think.
 Many owners have experienced respiratory infections with their leopard geckos.